 Contributions - Section 20814(c) of the California Public Employees' Retirement Law requires that the employer contribution rates for all public employers be determined on an annual basis by the actuary and shall be effective on the July 1 following notice of a change in the rate.
 Funding contributions for the Plan are determined annually on an actuarial basis as of June 30 by CalPERS.
 The actuarially determined rate is the estimated amount necessary to finance the costs of benefits earned by employees during the year, with an additional amount to finance any unfunded accrued liability.
 The District is required to contribute the difference between the actuarially determined rate and the contribution rate of employees.
+For fiscal year ending June 30, 2019, the State enacted Senate Bill No. 90 which appropriated funding to the Public Employees' Retirement Fund on behalf of the District.

-For the year ended June 30, 2018, the District's contributions were \$629,910.
+For the year ended June 30, 2019, the District's contributions were as follows: